 When is fast tracking used?

-Sometimes the project management team derail from the original plan causing the change in timeframes or costs.
+Sometimes the project management team derail from the original plan made in time planner, causing the change in timeframes or costs.

 Change can be good and healthy, but sometimes it’s a sign of things going wrong and it needing to be fixed.
 And if your project requires adjustments for whatever reason, then fast tracking may be just what you need.

 A lot of the time, fast tracking is applied to projects that experience the common challenges, such as the risk of missing the deadline, which is unacceptable and highly unwelcome.

 Moreover, if the projects are already in progress for several months, dragging the project duration for even longer represents additional risks:

 - Losing the momentum if the project is associated with a new technology or a new way of doing something.
 When projects take ages to get finalized, competition tends to catch up and take over.